From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Example: the AYS low-complexity model of climate change, wealth and energy transition

-The \emph{backwater}, where one can stay in the sun forever but needs to apply management over and over again, is the part of the desirable region where the growth of economic output and hence of emissions can be restricted.
-That way, the atmospheric carbon concentration can be kept within the planetary boundary.
-Also, within the backwater the decarbonization of the economy is impossible, since the given maximal carbon tax and renewable subsidy policy are too weak to make renewables competitive with fossil fuel.
-Instead, one can manage to stay in a state that corresponds to a carbon-based economy where the low background economic growth is compensated by the climate impacts.
-The atmospheric carbon level is relatively high but still within the boundary and in equilibrium with the emissions.
-Hence, using the low growth option properly, one can stay within the desirable region but cannot reach the green fixed point.
-Note that for simplicity, we did not include the option to choose a value of the base growth rate lying between the two options $\beta$ and $\beta_\lg$.
-So formally, the management strategy required to stay in the desirable state described above involves a fast switching between $\beta$ and $\beta_\lg$, since either of these two extreme values alone leads to a black fixed point in the undesirable region.
+For simplicity, we did not include the option to choose a value of the base growth rate lying between the two options $\beta$ and $\beta_\lg$.
+So formally, the management strategy required to stay in the desirable region involves switching between $\beta$ and $\beta_\lg$ because either of these two values alone leads to a black fixed point in the undesirable region.
 Still, it is easy to see that this management strategy is equivalent to using a constant intermediate value of $\beta_m$ (e.g.\ $\beta_m=2.7\,\%/$a) instead.
-This dynamics has a black fixed point that lies in the desirable region.
-So this real-world option is implicitly included in the model.
-In other words, since the \tsm{}-framework allows arbitrarily fast and frequent switches between the management options, one only needs to model the ``corners'' of the option space explicitly and gets all intermediate options (= all convex combinations).
-Still, replacing the value of $\beta_\lg$ with $\beta_m$ would introduce further changes, since the maximal management in the transient would be restricted and thus the size of the backwaters reduced.
+The dynamics with such an intermediate growth rate has a black fixed point that lies in the desirable region.
+So this option is implicitly included in the model.
+In other words, one only needs to model the maximal and minimal values of the option space explicitly because the \tsm{}-framework allows for arbitrarily fast switches between the management options.
+Intermediate options, more precisely all convex combinations of options, are implicitly taken into account.
+Still, replacing the value of $\beta_\lg$ with $\beta_m$ would introduce further changes.
+The maximal management in the transient would be restricted and thus the size of the backwaters reduced.
 We show this in \Cref{sec:analysis-bifurcation}.
-Here, it becomes obvious that the \tsm{}-framework incorporates the asymptotics and the transient of a model.
+Here, it becomes obvious that the \tsm{}-partition depends both on the asymptotics and the transient dynamics of the model.